Psalms For Life

 Brother sun, sister moon

-Contrary to what secularists say, all of creation belongs to God.
-This psalm calls us all to join creation in worshipping the God who made it all.
-Worshipping him, we find true freedom, joy, and rest.
+Contrary to what our secular society says, all of creation belongs to God.
+This psalm calls us to join the rest of creation in worshipping our creator God, which leads to true freedom, joy, and rest.

 Praise YHWH!